zora-wuw/features/README.md

 Inputs:
 * $1 : input folder - read files from this path
 * $2 : start name - filter the files by the started string in the name
 * $3 : output file - name of the output file

 Outputs:
+* CSV file

+### f0014: Collection Level Report
+This is a bash script file.
+Restore archived collection file from the folder and calculate.
+* Number of records in each collection
+* Status of Index in each collection

+Inputs:
+* $1 : input folder - read files from this path
+* $2 : database name
+* $3 : output file - name of the output file

+Outputs: